The Best 2 Days in Ephesus Itinerary

 Exploring Ancient Ephesus

-Some Companies offer an Ephesus 1-day Itinerary from Izmir.
+Several Companies offer an Ephesus one-day Itinerary from Izmir.
 The best way to travel from Izmir to Ephesus is by car or Dolmus (small taxi-bus).
-Efes map shows the distance between Izmir and Ephesus at 90 kilometres with a driving time of 1 hour and 20 minutes by car.
-Should you fly out to Izmir,
+Efes’s map shows the distance between Izmir and Ephesus as 90 kilometres, with a driving time of 1 hour and 20 minutes by car.

-The 60 km drive from Adnan Menderes Airport to Ephesus will take 45 minutes.
-Some Ephesus tour companies will include transport from the airport or your hotel should you book an Ephesus one-day tour.
+The 60 km drive from Adnan Menderes Airport to Ephesus takes 45 minutes.
+Some Ephesus tour companies include transport from the airport or your hotel if you book a one-day tour.
 However, one day in Ephesus is too short to experience all the gems in this part of Turkey.
+Day trip to Ephesus from Izmir.

-Some airlines have free shuttle services to and from the airport.
-Therefore, before you book your flight ticket, check with the airlines.
-We used Atlasjet, and they provide a shuttle free of charge.
+Some airlines offer free shuttle services to and from the airport.
+Therefore, before you book your flight ticket, check with the airline.
+We used Atlasjet, and they provided a shuttle free of charge.

 Kusadasi to Ephesus

 The Kusadasi resort town, located on the Aegean coast of Turkey, is only 19 Kilometers from Ephesus, with about 25 minutes of drive time.
-The coastal town of Kusadasi is a famous gateway to Ephesus.
-Many visitors to the ancient City of Efes arrive via cruise ships or Ferries from the Greek islands or Ephesus day tour from Kusadasi.
+Kusadasi is a famous gateway to Ephesus.
+Many visitors to the ancient City of Efes arrive via cruise ships or ferries from the Greek islands or an Ephesus day tour from Kusadasi.
+For other popular guided trips, visit Tours to Ephesus.

 2 Day Ephesus Itinerary